How do you boost employee motivation?

 Defining, sharing and living values: Your corporate culture forms the basis for cultivating your employees’ engagement and motivation.
 This guide shows you how.

-11. Promoting Development
+11. Promoting development

 When employees are able to continuously build on their specialist knowledge and soft skills and then apply their new abilities, they are more motivated to perform.
 After all, monotonous work is the biggest demotivating factor of all.
 Job rotation and job enrichment can be two effective internal initiatives, in addition to providing regular staff development seminars and coachings.

-12. Food, Drinks, and Exercise
+12. Food, drinks and exercise

 Sometimes the little things in life can make a big difference.
 If you provide your employees with free food and beverages, you are demonstrating that you take an interest in their overall well-being, which can boost their motivation and enhance employee loyalty.